Keith Breeden

 Keith Breeden RP (born 25 March 1956) is a graphic designer and portraitist.
 He is a member of the Royal Society of Portrait Painters.

 Early life

 Keith attended St. Wilfred's Primary in Northwich from 1962 to 1967 before attending St Ambrose College from 1967 to 1973, where he was in the same A-level art class as Peter Saville and Malcolm Garrett of a class of just six pupils.
 Around this time he lived in Wimpey housing estate.
-At times he playing truant to go to the Manchester Free Trade Hall and help carry in equipment for concerts by Free, Pink Floyd, Hawkwind, among other bands.
+At times he played truant to go to the Manchester Free Trade Hall and help carry in equipment for concerts by Free, Pink Floyd, Hawkwind, among other bands.
 This rebellious attitude extended to breaking school uniform rules through wearing shoulder length hair and flares.
 Ultimately he left St Ambrose prematurely without taking any public examinations.
 After a challenging foundation year at technical college in Northwich, in 1974 he applied to study fine art at Bath Academy of Art, Corsham, but found the course to be 'dull and pointless' and left during the first year.